Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/README.md

 ## Before You Begin

-This tutorial targets the [VCK190 ES board](https://www.xilinx.com/products/boards-and-kits/vck190.html).
-This board is currently available through early access.
+This tutorial targets the [VCK190 production board](https://www.xilinx.com/products/boards-and-kits/vck190.html).
 If you have already purchased this board, download the necessary files from the lounge and ensure you have the correct licenses installed.
-If you do not have a board and ES license, get in touch with your Xilinx sales contact.
+If you do not have a board and required license , get in touch with your Xilinx sales contact.

 ### *Documentation*: Explore AI Engine Architecture